sukikrishna/powerOutages/README.md

 ## Data Cleaning and Exploratory Data Analysis

+Before analyzing our power outage dataset, we would first conduct data cleaning to make the data more convenient for analysis.

-We deleted rows and a column that didn't have data.
-Then we converted the Excel file into a CSV.
+We deleted the rows and columns that didn't have data on the Excel file containing the raw data, then we converted the Excel file into a CSV file.

-The MONTH column was changed from floats to ints since they are all whole numbers.
-For both MONTHS and CUSTOMERS.AFFECTED, we filled NaN values with 0.
-We could assume that if CUSTOMERS.AFFECTED was so insignificant that it wasn't recorded, there probably wasn't anyone affected.
+The data types for all of the features we were analyzing were of an appropriate data type.
+The `MONTH` column was typecasted from floats to ints since this column only contained integer values.
+For the `CUSTOMERS.AFFECTED` feature, the NaN values were filled in with 0.
+This is because we could assume that if `CUSTOMERS.AFFECTED` was so insignificant that it wasn't recorded, there probably wasn't anyone affected.

-For the purposes of our hypothesis test, we converted the CAUSE.CATEGORY column into a binary column of values "severe weather" and "other" for any other cause.
-The YEARS column was converted to a binary "year_range" column to specify if the power outage occurred in the first half or second half of our data time range (2000-2008 and 2009-2016 respectively).
+For the purposes of our hypothesis test, we converted the `CAUSE.CATEGORY` column into a binary column of values "severe weather" and "other" for any other cause.
+The `YEARS` column was converted to a binary `year_range` column to specify if the power outage occurred in the first half or second half of our data time range (2000-2008 and 2009-2016 respectively).
 We don't have any missing data in either of these categories.

+After data cleaning, the first 5 rows of the resulting DataFrame are shown below in the following table:

 <iframe
   src="assets/df.html"